 Timesheet tracking has been around for years.
 Punch cards, clocking in and out, ID forms, paper forms, Excel — we’ve seen every variant.

-But, these processes are tedious and HR departments struggle to manage them.
-They must organize, deal with and approve timesheets for dozens or even hundreds of employees at the same time.
+But, these processes are tedious, and HR departments struggle to manage them.
+They must organize, deal with, and approve timesheets for dozens or even hundreds of employees at the same time.

-In today’s business world, these old-fashioned methods are too time consuming and they waste company time.
+In today’s business world, these old-fashioned methods are too time-consuming and waste company time.
 Optimize your company for the 21st century by automating long, manual processes.

 Why Won’t Old Methods Work Anymore?

+The paper itself costs companies lots of money every year.
 On average, it costs an organization $20 to file a document, $120 to find a misplaced document, and $220 to reproduce a lost document.

 Automation decreases the amount of paperwork — this improves employee morale and increases productivity since processes take much less time to complete.
 Approximately 60% of occupations could save 30% of their time with automation.

-Take a look at some old-fashioned timesheet tracking methods and see why a modern company can’t afford to use them anymore:
+Take a look at some old-fashioned timesheet tracking methods and see why a modern company can’t afford to use them anymore.